 | MQL-to-customer conversion | 8% | 28% | ×3.5 |

 What made the difference: SDRs no longer prospect blind.
-Every morning, they receive a Slack list of 5 to 10 scored leads with signal context (“This agency just hired 2 project managers and their new COO previously worked at [competitor]”).
+Every morning, they receive a Slack list of five to ten scored leads with signal context (“This agency just hired two project managers and their new COO previously worked at [competitor]”).
 The outreach message practically writes itself.

 Insights discovered